Inference on autoregulation in gene expression: Scenario of multiple entangled genes

 Fix a gene $V_k$ in a GRN.
-We first consider a simple case that $V_k$ is not contained in any directed cycle (feedback loop), which means no gene is both an ancestor and a descendant of $V_k$.
+We first consider a simple case that $V_k$ is not contained in any directed cycle (feedback loop), which means no gene is both an ancestor and a descendant of $V_k$, such as PIP2 in Fig.~\ref{grn}.
 This means $V_k$ itself is a strongly connected component of the GRN.
 This condition is automatically satisfied if the GRN has no directed cycle.
-In this case, if $V_k$ does not regulate itself, then $\text{VMR}(X_k)\ge 1$.
+If the expression of $V_k$ is non-autonomous, we need to add the interior factors of $V_k$ into $V_1,\ldots,V_m$, and it is acceptable that $V_k$ regulates its interior factors.
+In this case, we can prove that if $V_k$ does not regulate itself, meaning that $h_k(\boldsymbol{n})$ is a constant for fixed $\boldsymbol{n}_{\bar{k}}$ and different $n_k$, and $X_k$ does not affect its interior factors (if non-autonomous), then $\text{VMR}(X_k)\ge 1$.
 The reason is that $\text{VMR}<1$ requires either a feedback loop or autoregulation.
-We need to assume that the per molecule degradation rate $g_k(\cdot)$ for $V_k$ is not affected by any gene, which is not always true in reality \cite{karamyshev2018lost}.
-We hypothesize that Proposition \ref{np} is valid even if $g_k(\cdot)$ depends on $\boldsymbol{n}_{\bar{k}}$. \begin{proposition} Assume $g_k(\cdot)$ is a constant for any $\boldsymbol{n}$.
-Assume the GRN has no directed cycle, or at least there is no directed cycle that contains $V_k$.
-If $V_k$ has no autoregulation, meaning that $f_k(\cdot)$ does not depend on $n_k$, then $V_k$ has $\text{VMR}\ge 1$.
+We need to assume that the per molecule degradation rate $g_k(\cdot)$ for $V_k$ is not affected by $V_1,\ldots,V_m$, which is not always true in reality \cite{karamyshev2018lost}.
+With this result, when $\text{VMR}<1$, there might be autoregulation. \begin{proposition} Consider the Markov chain model for multiple genes, described by Eq.~\ref{me}.
+Assume the GRN has no directed cycle, or at least there is no directed cycle that contains gene $V_k$.
+Assume $g_k(\cdot)$ is a constant for all $\boldsymbol{n}$.
+If $V_k$ has no autoregulation, meaning that $h_k(\cdot)$ and $f_k(\cdot)$ do not depend on $n_k$, and $V_k$ does not regulate its interior factors, then $V_k$ has $\text{VMR}\ge 1$.
 Therefore, $V_k$ has $\text{VMR}< 1$ means $V_k$ has autoregulation. \end{proposition} This Proposition is in an unpublished work by Paulsson et al., who study a similar problem \cite{hilfinger2016constraints,yan2019kinetic}.
 It also appears in a preprint by Mahajan et al. \cite{mahajan2021topological}, but the proof is based on a linear approximation.
 We propose a rigorous proof independently. \begin{proof} Denote the expression level of $V_k$ by $W$.
 Assume the ancestors of $V_k$ are $V_1,\ldots,V_l$.
 For simplicity, denote the expression levels of $V_1,\ldots,V_l$ by a (high-dimensional) random variable $Y$.
+Assume $V_k$ has no autoregulation.
 Since $V_k$ does not regulate $V_1,\ldots,V_l$, $W$ does not affect $Y$.
 Denote the transition rate from $Y=i$ to $Y=j$ by $q_{ij}\ge 0$.
 Stipulate that $q_{ii}=-\sum_{j\ne i}q_{ij}$.
-When $Y=i$, the transition rate from $W=n$ to $W=n+1$ is $F_i$, and the transition rate from $W=n$ to $W=n-1$ is $G$.
+When $Y=i$, the transition rate from $W=n$ to $W=n+1$ is $F_i$ (does not depend on $n$), and the transition rate from $W=n$ to $W=n-1$ is $G$.